isc-projects/isc-dnssec-guide/doc/recipes.rst

 Using the method described in :ref:`easy_start_guide_for_authoritative_servers`, we just need to add a ``dnssec-policy`` statement to the relevant zone clause.
-This is what the ``named.conf`` looks like on the primary server, 192.168.1.1:
+This is what the ``named.conf`` zone statement looks like on the primary server, 192.168.1.1:

 ::